Nonanti/narwhal/README.md

 Alpha.
 The four bundled drivers connect, execute, stream, and introspect schemas.
-Every command surfaced by the TUI is unit- or integration-tested (155 tests across the workspace at the time of writing) and `cargo clippy --all-targets -- -D warnings` is clean.
+Every command surfaced by the TUI is unit- or integration-tested (160+ tests across the workspace) and `cargo clippy --all-targets -- -D warnings` is clean.
 There is no release pipeline yet — installation is via `cargo install --path narwhal` or `nix build`.

 ## What's in the box